kaaengine/kaa/docs/tutorial/part01.rst

 Parts 1 and 2 are explaining basic concepts of the engine - you shouldn't skip them, even if you're an experienced developer.
 The actual game development starts in Part 3.

 We encourage you to make experiments on your own during the tutorial.
-Each part ends with a complete code listing, so if you get lost in the process, you're safe: just grab the code and move on to the next part.
+If you get lost in the process, just check out the tutorial code - `it's available in this git repository <https://github.com/PawelRoman/kaa-tutorial>`_

 Have fun!